 Action script with a security trigger

-This example script demonstrates how to enforce custom security policies by automatically restricting or granting access to specific entities or properties based on a user's roles and permissions.
-The script is connected to a security trigger that enforces access control by validating user permissions before executing actions.
+This example shows how to enforce custom security policies by automatically restricting or granting access to specific entities or properties based on a user's roles and permissions.
+The web script is connected to a security trigger that enforces access control by validating user permissions before executing actions.

 Before you begin